babons/linear-alg-c-project/notes.md

 ### Section 13 - Change of basis

-i-hate and j-hat encapsulate all implicit assumptions of the coordinate system
+i-hat and j-hat encapsulate all implicit assumptions of the coordinate system
  - First indicates rightward motion
  - Second indicates upward motion
  - Unit of distance